ozguryazilimas/wp-postane/auto-post-thumbnail/readme.txt

 6. Compatibility with Elementor and Gutenberg

 == Changelog ==
+= 3.6.0 =
+* New: Bulk delete thumbnails
+* New: Before searching images in the text of the post, the shortcodes are executed
+* Updated About page
+* Translation into Russian language
+* Other minor changes and bugfixes

 = 3.5.0 (2019-09-11) =
 * Fixed: Php warning "is_readable(): open_basedir restriction in effect". [more](https://wordpress.org/support/topic/today-after-the-update/)